thecdrz/DeadLink/README.md

 ## Setting up the bot
 1. Open a terminal on your system.
 2. Install Node.js and NPM.
 Install build tools if instructed. [[How to install via package manager]](https://nodejs.org/en/download/package-manager/). **Skip this step if installing to a Raspberry Pi device.**
-3. Type `curl -L https://github.com/LakeYS/Dishorde/releases/download/v2.2.0/Dishorde.tar.gz > 7dtdbot.tar.gz` to download the bot's files to an archive named `7dtdbot.tar.gz`.
+3. Type `curl -L https://github.com/thecdrz/HordeComms/releases/latest/download/HordeComms.tar.gz > hordecomms.tar.gz` to download the bot's files to an archive named `hordecomms.tar.gz`.
-4. Type `tar -xzf 7dtdbot.tar.gz` to extract the archive.
-This will create a directory named "7DTD-Discord-master".
-Navigate to the directory with `cd 7DTD-Discord-master`.
+4. Type `tar -xzf hordecomms.tar.gz` to extract the archive.
+This will create a directory named "HordeComms".
+Navigate to the directory with `cd HordeComms`.
 5. Type `sudo chmod +x run.sh`.
 This gives you permission to execute run.sh.
 (If this does not work, try `chmod +x run.sh`)
 6. Type `npm install` to install the required packages for the bot to run.